alisulas/Sistem-Antrian-bank/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication, Places and Menus (~1 day)
 Implement authentication as was taught at App Academy.
 Providers will be able to create a place and a menu.
 Clients will be able to view a list of all places without the need to log in.
+Add navbar and footer.

 [Details][phase-one]